cits5501/cits5501.github.io/assets/workshops/workshop07.md

 ## A. Code review

 *Code review* is careful, systematic study of source code by people who are not the original author of the code.
-It’s analogous to having someone proofread a written essay or assignment before you submit it.
+It's analogous to having someone proofread a written essay or assignment before you submit it.

 It has two main purposes: